 An opportunity to explore the historic center of Santa Fe.

 The rhythm of our days will include 1 – 2 daily writing workshops of 2 – 3 hours.
-Participants will also take writing prompts into our site visits to connect creatively with the sites and sights.
+Participants will also take writing prompts to our site visits that connect creatively with the sites and sights.

 The schedule will provide free time for personal writing as well as time for exploring galleries, bookstores, and shops in Taos and Santa Fe.